 Actual damage is simple enough to demonstrate.
 However, it can be difficult to prove that a neighbor failed to properly care for their tree.

-That’s because what seems like common sense to one person might be ignored by another.
+That’s because what seems like common sense to one person might go unnoticed by another.

-Ultimately, the law expects a person to exhibit “reasonable care,” not expert knowledge.
-As a result, courts are likely to rule that ignoring obvious signs of disease, decay, or overgrowth count as negligence.
+Ultimately, the law expects a person to exhibit “reasonable care” in the maintenance of their trees, not expert knowledge.
+As a result, courts are likely to rule that ignoring obvious signs of disease, decay, or overgrowth count as negligence, while more nuanced things, such as area-specific diseases that often go undiagnosed, fall under expert knowledge, and thus don’t count as negligence.

 Overall, the Fancher v.
 Fagella standard gives a good baseline for fallen tree cases.
 However, there are also a few major exceptions to this standard to be aware of.